Cowell to Wallaroo

 08082014 (5)Finally, success!
 A pot of tea and raisin toast at the Cowell Bakery for breakfast.
 I celebrate with a double serve.
 It was cheap at $3.50.
 Warming up, from the café window I watch a flock of homing pigeons do their morning acrobatics.
 I’m reminded that in his youth my father was a ‘pigeon fancier.’

 It’s only a short ride to Lucky Bay and the ferry.
-I ride a couple more circuits of town, taking in the sights, as well as agriculture, aquaculture and tourism.
+I ride a couple more circuits of town, taking in the sights, as well as agriculture, aquaculture, and tourism.
 Cowell is a major producer of jade.
 I had always associated jade with good luck and Chinese carving, I’m not that interested that I darken the doorstep of the jade display and souvenir shop.

 I pass a tree, festooned with footwear.
-I have seem these themed trees before, sometimes, it’s bras and knickers, shoes, once in the Northern Territory, I saw a tree covered in hats.
+I have seen these themed trees before, sometimes, it’s bras and knickers, shoes, once in the Northern Territory, I saw a tree covered in hats.
 These impromptu installations created to break the boredom of driving become minor tourist attractions themselves.

 08082014 (4)The Aurora V car ferry takes just over 2 hours to navigate the calm seas of the Spenser Gulf.
 The journey was smooth and uneventful.
 A few unnamed seabirds but no call to abandon ship.
-The passengers were a mix of holiday makers and farmers.
+The passengers were a mix of holidaymakers and farmers.

 Making land at Wallaroo on the Yorke Peninsula, another historic coastal port, I take in the sights before settling down at the oddly named Office Beach Caravan Park.